 Participation fees seem to be a large part of the fiscal picture.
 Participation fees, in recent years, have sky-rocketed to new heights.
 Parents are expected to put out more money for participation in even basic recreational leagues.
 Participation fees are expected to cover the necessary facilities utilized for the sport, the coaching staff and the insurance that must be carried by the organization hosting the league.
 These fees rise each year because the cost of keeping even a basic recreational league running continues to cost more.

-Forbes estimates that youth sports is a $7 billion industry.
+Forbes estimates that youth sports are a $7 billion industry.
 The industry, however, relies heavily on public money to exist and survive.
-Forbes points out that youth sports has much in common with professional sports.
-In the case of a complex being built specifically to house youth sports and elite teams, the complex itself is a “one trick pony”.
+Forbes points out that youth sports have much in common with professional sports.
+In the case of a complex being built specifically to house youth sports and elite teams, the complex itself is a “one-trick pony”.
 The complex relies on organizers, teams, their families, and the public for help to fund the complex and create a profit.
-When it comes to youth sports, there is trickle down affect when it comes to profit, and, in most cases profits are not large.
-In areas that are more rural in nature travel sports can be a huge draw for the community.
+When it comes to youth sports, there is a trickle-down effect when it comes to profit, and, in most cases, profits are not large.
+In areas that are more rural in nature travel, sports can be a huge draw for the community.
 Not only does it bring outsiders in, but it helps to feed a tourism business that would not exist otherwise.
 This is not the case when it comes to more metropolitan areas.
 It should also be noted that the $7 billion industry number is exclusive to travel or elite sports.

 Along with the fiscal cost of running the youth sports business an emotional cost has now been tacked on, and in most cases, the child is expected to pay that emotional cost.
 When did youth sports stop being about games, and start being about stardom?